davatron5000/Lettering.js/README.md

 If you're going through the trouble to load a fancy font and that word or phrase is the largest on the site, then it's important for it to be kerned well.
 With Lettering.js, kerning is a breeze.
 You can simply use `$("#id-of-what-i-want-to-kern").lettering();` and then on each `.char#`, you can set relative position or left/right margin.
 Works like a charm.

 ### Non-Javascript Fallback
 As with any kind of Javascript, have a fall back plan in case the user doesn't have javascript enabled.
 The bottom line is up to you, my bottom line would be "legible and on the screen".
-Also, use `lettering.min.js` (it's smaller) unless you plan on changing something.
+Also, use `lettering.min.js` [Download the Minified Version of Lettering.js here](http://github.com/davatron5000/Lettering.js/downloads)

 ### Performance Anti-Pattern
 Web performance patterns advise that you put Javascripts at the bottom of your page before your `</body>` tag.
 There is an unfortunate side effect where you may experiences a [FOUT (Flash of Unstyled Text)](http://paulirish.com/2009/fighting-the-font-face-fout/) when you're manipulating your text after the DOM has loaded.
 Unfortunately, we found the best solution to avoid/minimize the FOUT caused by this plugin is to put your scripts (jQuery, Lettering.js) in the document `<head>`.
 On the one hand, your page will load slower.
 On the other hand, a flash/restyling makes your site feel slow.
 Users might ultimately feel the site is faster if they don't see the FOUT.